lunarswirls/amitis_docs/src/Job_Script.md

+# Job Script
-All SBATCH commands require a hashtag in front of them
+- All SBATCH commands require a hashtag in front of them
+- To comment out a line, put 2+ hashtags
 ```
 #!/bin/bash
 #SBATCH A hpc2n2025-191  # project number